avishais/gazebo_adaptive_hand_simulator/README.md

     2. Set the 'is_model_O_reflex' argument in hand_control.launch to 'true' for the reflex/model-O or 'false' for model-T42.

-    3. In gripper.yaml, 'set gripper_type' name.
+    3. In gripper.yaml, set 'gripper_type' name.

 To run the simulation: